Abhishekkumar-jpg/King-coffee-cafe-webpage/README.md

 4. Community Engagement: Organizing events and activities that bring thecommunity together, such as coffee tastings, workshops, and live performances.
 5. Operational Efficiency: Using data analytics for inventory management and customer feedback to continually improve services.

-this project is very special for increasing my HTML,CSS,JS programming knowledge and skills.
+this project is very special for increasing and gaining my HTML,CSS,JS programming knowledge and skills.